 In their book, Personality Types, Don Riso and Russ Hudson describe the Enneagram type 9 as “The Peacemaker.”
-Unfortunately, for some Nines, this moniker may seem a bit off the mark if we think of peacemaking as an active, interpersonal endeavor.
-Indeed, many Nines would feel unqualified, or at least uncomfortable, if asked to step in and resolve a conflict situation.
+For some Nines, this moniker may seem a bit off the mark if we think of peacemaking as an active, interpersonal endeavor.
+Indeed, I suspect many Nines would feel uncomfortable if asked to step in and directly resolve a conflict situation.

-Riso and Hudson also highlight the Nine’s experience of, and desire for, a sense of oneness:
+Riso and Hudson also highlight the Nine’s experience of, and desire for, the feeling of oneness:

 The inner landscape of the Nine resembles someone riding a bicycle on a beautiful day, enjoying everything about the flow of the experience.
 The whole picture, the entire situation, is what is pleasant and identified with rather than any particular part.
 The inner world of the Nine is this experience of oneness.